CarnunMP/Sprint-Challenge-State-Management-Smurfs/README.md

 ## Self-Study/Essay Questions

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
-Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.
+Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager. g

-- [ ] What problem does the context API help solve?
+- [x] What problem does the context API help solve?

+    Passing props to deeply nested components without having to chain them down from App (or whichever file is at the top of the application).

-- [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+- [x] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+    Actions = any interaction a user might have with the app.
+Reducers receive actions and overwrite the state of the application accordingly.
+The store is where the state 'lives', and is known as the 'single source of truth' because it is the _only_ place state lives.

-- [ ] What is the difference between Application state and Component state?
+- [x] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+    Application state is top-level, and can be accessed (via prop passing or some other method) anywhere in the application.
+Component state is loacl to the component, and can only be accessed by the component and its descendents.

-- [ ] Describe `redux-thunk`, what does it allow us to do?
+- [x] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+    Redux-thunk provides 'middleware' to put between dispatching actions and the reducer: mostly to handle asynchronous tasks like axios requests.
+It means that our action-creators have to account for, e.g., failing to get a response from the server.

-- [ ] What is your favorite state management system you've learned and this sprint?
+- [x] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+    Redux, by far!
+Centralised state is great.

 ## Project Set Up